Everyone’s got their pet peeves. Here are some of mine.

 When you encounter bad customer service, the easy solution is to spend your money elsewhere.
 If enough people do this, the business suffers.
 In a rare case of retail justice, American Airlines filed for Chapter 11 bankruptcy protection in November 2011.

-Here’s a great idea for civilization.
-Put America’s entire workforce into gas-burning vehicles twice a day at the exact same time.
+Here’s a great idea for civilization: put America’s entire workforce into gas-burning vehicles twice a day at the exact same time.
+I can’t think of a bigger waste of time, resources, and sanity.

 Multiple phone numbers